 - Middleton Community Development District A (the District) was established for the purpose of planning, financing, constructing, operating, and maintaining the community-wide infrastructure for this new community development district located entirely within Sumter County, Florida.
-Phase I consists of 1,008 residential units. - Middleton Downtown Community Development District (the District) provides the maintenance of common areas and for the commercial areas within the District boundaries in Sumter County.
+Phase I consists of 1,008 residential units. - Middleton Downtown Community Development District (the District) provides the maintenance of common areas and commercial areas within the District boundaries in Sumter County as well as the project-wide areas within both Middleton Downtown Community Development District and Middleton-A Community Development District.
 The cost of maintenance in the commercial areas is funded through Developer Contributions until the new downtown area builds out.
+The cost of the project-wide maintenance is funded through fees paid from both the residential and commercial Middleton Districts.